meer-aakif-33/Amazon.com-with-vanilla-JS/notes.md

+Main Idea of JavaScript
+1. Save the data
+2. Generate the HTML
+3. Make it interactive

-# Get a Variable Out of a File
+# Get a Variable Out of a Files

 ## 1. Add `type="module"` attribute
 In the HTML file, add the `type="module"` attribute to the `<script>` tag to enable JavaScript modules.